BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing like linen and cotton, as Cartagena is hot and humid year-round.
-Comfortable walking shoes are essential for exploring the cobblestone streets.
-Don't forget a wide-brimmed hat, sunglasses, and high-SPF sunscreen – the Caribbean sun is intense!
+Pack light, breathable clothing – think linen, cotton, and quick-dry fabrics.
+Cartagena is hot and humid year-round, so sundresses, shorts, t-shirts, and comfortable walking sandals are essential.
+Don't forget a wide-brimmed hat, sunglasses, and plenty of high-SPF sunscreen to protect yourself from the intense Caribbean sun.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.